AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 • Friction-dependent motion (sliding, rolling on surfaces)

-2. Action is complex / multi-stage
+2. The action is complex or multi-stage

-3. Reference image doesn’t match the action
+3. The reference image doesn’t match the action

 Shortest path to fix